Financial professionals using mailock in board room

 Is There a Free Version of Mailock?

 Yes.
-Mailock Free lets clients receive and reply securely.
-Paid plans unlock full sending and enterprise features.
+Mailock Free lets you send a limited number of secure emails.
+Paid plans unlock higher sending limits and business features.

 References